BadgerCode/emojichat/README.md

 * Tab auto-complete player name
     * Maybe try to fix the "space in name" problem
     * And non-typeable characters problem
-* Font looks awful over bright lights
-* Make entity messages a blue colour
-* Try to use local version of html file instead of hosted one
 * Future
     * Support for server-custom emojis?
     * Allow styling tags?